sergiorosendo/tibia_nodie/README.md

 ###### Auto login
 There's a auto login feature in case your internet connection drops while you are away.

-The bot will attempt to keep your character selection screen open and log back in once internet connection is reestablished.
+The bot will attempt to keep your character selection screen active and log back in once internet connection is reestablished.

 ###### Works while minimized